pashaydev/unborn/README.md

 # Multi platform bot

-This project is a Bun.js application running telegram & discord bot in separate treads.
+This project is a Bun.js application running bot in telegram,discord,slack

 ## Installation